-Generic semaglutide is coming to Canada
+Generic semaglutide has arrived in Canada

 Approval timeline